 - Increase the sales age for tobacco products to 21 years old; and

-2. Fund tobacco prevention and cessation programs at the Centers for Disease Control and Prevention (CDC) recommended level; and
+- Fund tobacco prevention and cessation programs at the Centers for Disease Control and Prevention (CDC) recommended level.

-The Delaware Health Fund, where tobacco Master Settlement Agreement dollars received by the state are directed, received almost $27 million total in fiscal year 2017.
-Total tobacco prevention and cessation funding decreased slightly to $6.358 million in fiscal year 2017 from $6.398 million in fiscal year 2016.
-This is a decrease of close to $2 million from the funding levels allocated to the program in years prior to the last two.
+The Delaware Health Fund, where tobacco Master Settlement Agreement dollars received by the state are directed, received almost $25 million total in fiscal year 2018.
+Total tobacco prevention and cessation funding remained about the same as the previous year at $6.36 million.

 The American Lung Association in Delaware will continue to educate lawmakers on the ongoing fight against tobacco.
 Our goal is to build champions within the legislature and a groundswell of advocates to advance our goals, including funding to prevent our youth from starting to smoke as well as helping individuals who want to quit to do so and increasing the minimum age of sale for all tobacco products to 21 years old.